Schizophrenia

 Common Experiences of Schizophrenia

-• Paranoia, generally, experiencing a sense of threat or fear over being harmed.
+- Paranoia, generally, experiencing a sense of threat or fear of being harmed.